lewislbr/ready/README.md

 Tasks are run on the repository folder that contains files with changes, including the root.
 Monorepos are supported by using the `directory` option on the configuration file, where tasks will be run only on subfolders with changes.

-At any time, tasks can be run without committing by running `ready`, or `ready -all` to run all tasks.
+At any time, tasks can be run without committing by running `ready`.
+By default, if there are no changed files, no tasks will be run, but you can use `ready -all` to run all tasks even when no changes exist.

-If there are no changes, no tasks will be run.

 Additionally, to commit without running any task, the [`-n/--no-verify` git commit flag](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--n) can be used.